jameshball/osci-render/README.md

 - Support for .txt
 - Support for .svg
 - Support for .lua
-- Most audio effects implemented
+- All audio effects implemented
 - Audio effects are reorderable
 - Infinite Lua sliders can be added for more control
 - Text editor for the current file